KGC31/Caro-game/README.md

 Settings.cpp: players can choose Light or Dark theme and they can turn the music on or off.

-Windows_funtions.cpp: windows functions for drawing board, changing colors and play music in C++.
+Windows_funtions.cpp: windows functions for drawing board, changing colors, playing music and other functions in C++.